Benjamin Franklin: Ancestry

-Early life
+Early life and education

 Boston

-Franklin was born on Milk Street in Boston, Massachusetts on January 17, 1706, and baptized at Old South Meeting House.
+Franklin was born on Milk Street in Boston, Province of Massachusetts Bay on January 17, 1707, and baptized at the Old South Meeting House in Boston.
 As a child growing up along the Charles River, Franklin recalled that he was "generally the leader among the boys."

 Franklin's father wanted him to attend school with the clergy but only had enough money to send him to school for two years.
 He attended Boston Latin School but did not graduate; he continued his education through voracious reading.
 Although "his parents talked of the church as a career" for Franklin, his schooling ended when he was ten.
 He worked for his father for a time, and at 12 he became an apprentice to his brother James, a printer, who taught him the printing trade.
-When Benjamin was 15, James founded The New-England Courant, which was one of the first American newspapers.
+When Benjamin was 15, James founded The New-England Courant, which was the third newspaper founded in Boston.

 When denied the chance to write a letter to the paper for publication, Franklin adopted the pseudonym of "Silence Dogood", a middle-aged widow.
 Mrs. Dogood's letters were published and became a subject of conversation around town.
 Neither James nor the Courant's readers were aware of the ruse, and James was unhappy with Benjamin when he discovered the popular correspondent was his younger brother.
 Franklin was an advocate of free speech from an early age.
-When his brother was jailed for three weeks in 1722 for publishing material unflattering to the governor, young Franklin took over the newspaper and had Mrs. Dogood (quoting Cato's Letters) proclaim, "Without freedom of thought there can be no such thing as wisdom and no such thing as public liberty without freedom of speech."
+When his brother was jailed for three weeks in 1722 for publishing material unflattering to the governor, young Franklin took over the newspaper and had Mrs. Dogood proclaim, quoting Cato's Letters, "Without freedom of thought there can be no such thing as wisdom and no such thing as public liberty without freedom of speech."
 Franklin left his apprenticeship without his brother's permission, and in so doing became a fugitive.

-Move to Philadelphia
+Moves to Philadelphia and London

 At age 17, Franklin ran away to Philadelphia, seeking a new start in a new city.
-When he first arrived, he worked in several printer shops around town, but he was not satisfied by the immediate prospects.
-After a few months, while working in a printing house, Pennsylvania governor Sir William Keith convinced him to go to London, ostensibly to acquire the equipment necessary for establishing another newspaper in Philadelphia.
-Discovering that Keith's promises of backing a newspaper were empty, he worked as a typesetter in a printer's shop in what is now the Church of St Bartholomew-the-Great in the Smithfield area of London.
-Following this, he returned to Philadelphia in 1726 with the help of Thomas Denham, a merchant who employed him as a clerk, shopkeeper, and bookkeeper in his business.
+When he first arrived, he worked in several printing shops there, but he was not satisfied by the immediate prospects in any of these jobs.
+After a few months, while Franklin was working in one printing house, Pennsylvania governor Sir William Keith convinced him to go to London, ostensibly to acquire the equipment necessary for establishing another newspaper in Philadelphia.
+Discovering that Keith's promises of backing a newspaper were empty, he worked as a typesetter in a printer's shop in what is today the Lady Chapel of Church of St Bartholomew-the-Great in the Smithfield area of London, which had at that time been deconsecrated.
+He returned to Philadelphia in 1726 with the help of Thomas Denham, an English merchant who had emigrated but returned to England, and who employed Franklin as a clerk, shopkeeper, and bookkeeper in his business.